OctopusDeploy/blog/blog/2022-01/jenkins-helm-install-guide/index.md

 ---
-title: Helm Jenkins installation
+title: How to install a Jenkins instance with Helm
-description: As part of our series about CI platforms, learn how to install Jenkins via Helm.
+description: As part of our series about Continuous Integration and build servers, learn how to install Jenkins via Helm.
 author: matthew.casperson@octopus.com
 visibility: private
 published: 2022-01-19-1400